This post may contain affiliate links. Please read our disclosure policy.

 See the recipe box below for ingredient amounts and full recipe instructions.

-- Make the cashew chicken: Season the chicken with salt and pepper.
-Heat the oil in a medium-sized skillet over medium-high heat.
-Add the chicken and sauté until cooked through, 4-5 minutes.
+- Cook the Chicken: Season the chicken with salt and pepper.
+Heat the olive oil in a medium-sized skillet, over medium high heat.
+Add the chicken and cook for 4 to 5 minutes until fully cooked.

-You might like to use our single serving recipes for baked white rice or baked brown rice.
+Note: If you’d like to serve this dish with rice, try our single serving baked white rice or small baked brown rice recipes.

 Expert Tips

-- Cut the chicken into similarly sized pieces so that the chicken cooks at the same rate.
+- Cut Even Pieces: Cut the chicken into similar sized pieces so it cooks evenly.

 Ways To Use Leftover Ingredients

-If you’ve tried this cashew chicken or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this single serving cashew chicken recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 If you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!